LivingSkySchoolDivision/MySchoolSaskIntegrations/README.md

 # MySchoolSask Integrations
-This repo represents work and research done for the purpose of creating export definitions for MySchoolSask (an implementation of Follett Aspen).
+This git repository represents work and research done for the purpose of creating export definitions for MySchoolSask (an implementation of Follett Aspen).

 # Using this repository